 Consultants & Contractors

-For a lot of small businesses, the team usually comprises of people who only specialize in providing the services that the business is created for.
+For a lot of small businesses, the team usually comprises of people who only specialise in providing the services that the business is created for.
 This means there may be a lack of expertise in other key areas like accounting, administration, legal, etc. it may be very tempting to try and do it all by yourself to save costs but that can backfire quite easily.
 Therefore, having some money set aside to hire consultants and contractors is also quite prudent.